 You can start auditing by using the onaudit command with the -1 option set to a positive value.
+You can specify whether to limit auditing to certain tables by using the -R option.
 A new audit file is created when you enable auditing.
 When you start auditing with the onaudit command, the audit file size, the error mode, and the audit file directory information in the ADTCFG file is used.